karlasgeir/advent_of_code_2023/README.md

-# Advent of Code 2023 - Rest implementation
+# Advent of Code 2023 - Rust implementation

 This repository contains my solutions for the Advent of Code 2023 challenges.